demisto/content-docs/docs/integrations/fetching-incidents.md

 })
 ```

-When pulling incidents with ***fetch-incidents*** the ```setLastRun``` will not execute if there is an error with ***fetch-incidents***.

-### Sending the Incidents to Cortex XSOAR
+## 3. Send the Incidents to Cortex XSOAR
-When all of the incidents have been created, we return the array of incidents by using the ```demisto.incidents()``` function.
-This is similar to the ```demisto.results()``` function, but is used exclusively to handle incident objects.
+When all of the incidents are created, the *demisto.incidents()* function returns an array of incidents in Cortex XSOAR.
+This is similar to the *demisto.results()* function, but is used exclusively to handle incident objects.

-An example of it's usage is below:
+### Example

 ```python
 # this command will create incidents in Cortex XSOAR
 demisto.incidents(incidents)
 ```

-If you do not have any incidents to return then just return an empty list to ```demisto.incidents()``` function.
+If there are no incidents to return,  *demisto.incidents()* returns an empty list.
 ```python
 # returning an empty list will keep the status as ok but no new incidents are created.
 demisto.incidents([])
 ```

-## Advenced
+# Advanced

-### Generic fetch with look back
+## Generic Fetch with Lookback
-Use the generic look-back methods for fetching missing incidents.
+Use the generic lookback methods for fetching missing incidents.

-#### Use case
+### Use case
-During a **fetch-incidents** run, some edge-cases might cause missing incidents from the 3rd-party product.
-The most common are:
+During a ***fetch-incidents*** run, some edge-case scenarios may cause missing incidents from the 3rd-party product.
+The most common scenarios are:
-* Indexing issues in the product: for example, if an incident A was created before an incident B, and only B was indexed, the fetch-incidents will fetch only B and will miss A, so if A was indexed after the fetch was called, the next fetch will fetch only from the created time of B.
+* Indexing issues in the product: For example, if incident A was created before incident B and only B was indexed, ***fetch-incidents*** will fetch only B and not A. If A was indexed after the fetch was called, the next fetch will fetch only from the created time of B.
-* An update in the incident information: some implementations of fetch-incidents are using a query filter to fetch only specific incidents.
-If initially an incident did not match the query (i.e., it was not fetched) but at some point was updated so that now it does match the query, a **fetch-incidents** command that queries incidents from the product using a **time** field, will not find it.
+* An update in the incident information: Some implementations of ***fetch-incidents*** use a query filter to fetch only specific incidents.
+If initially an incident did not match the query (meaning, it was not fetched) but at some point was updated so that it now matches the query, ***fetch-incidents*** that queries incidents from the product using a **time** field will not find it.

 #### Solution
-Having the *look_back* parameter, we can configure how much the fetch-incidents will look back in time (minutes) to get the incidents that were created a while ago but indexed a minute ago.
+The *look_back* parameter enables configuring how far back in time (in minutes) ***fetch-incidents*** will look to get the incidents that were created a while ago but indexed a few minutes ago.

-##### Related LastRun Fields
-As part of the feature, the following fields are stored in the last run object and used in the methods described below:
+In addition, the  *demisto.getLastRun()* function stores the following fields to be used by the lookback methods:
-* **time** - As in a regular fetch, the time to fetch from in the next fetch call.
+- **time** - The time to fetch in the next fetch call (as in a regular fetch).
-* **limit** - In case the current fetch run has the same start_time we did the last fetch (determined in `get_fetch_run_time_range()`), the limit will be increased by the limit parameter value, and then incidents we already got in the last fetches will be filtered out.
+- **limit** - The number of incidents to fetch.
+Increase this value if you need to do the next fetch for the same time as the current fetch.
+This enables getting more incident results, and you can then filter out the duplicates from the current fetch.
-* **found_incident_ids** - IDs of incidents fetched in previous runs.
+- **found_incident_ids** - The IDs of incidents fetched in previous runs.
 Used for filtering duplicates in the next runs.

-##### Related Methods
+##### Lookback Methods
-The generic methods for this feature are implemented in [CommonServerPython](https://xsoar.pan.dev/docs/reference/api/common-server-python) and you can find the full documentation there.
+Lookback is implemented using the following methods.
+For the generic methods for lookback, see [CommonServerPython](https://xsoar.pan.dev/docs/reference/api/common-server-python).

-* **get_fetch_run_time_range()** - using the last run object and other necessary parameters, this method calculates and retrieves the time range from which to fetch.
+- **get_fetch_run_time_range()** - Using the last run object and other parameters, this method calculates and retrieves the time range in which to fetch.
-If the parameter look_back is given, then the start time will always be >= than `now - look_back`.
+   If the *look_back* parameter is defined, then the start time will always be greater than or equal to `now - look_back`.

-* **filter_incidents_by_duplicates_and_limit()** - After getting the incidents from the 3rd party API call, we need to filter out the duplicate incidents.
+- **filter_incidents_by_duplicates_and_limit()** - After getting the incidents using the 3rd party API call, you need to filter out the duplicate incidents.
-In the example above, after an incident A is indexed the fetch will bring incidents A and B, then we must return only A because B was already fetched.
-In addition, after filtering duplicates, if we still have more incidents than the limit, the function will return only by the limit.
+From the example above, after incident A is indexed the next fetch will get incidents A and B, but B must be filtered out since it was already fetched.
+**Note:**
+If after filtering duplicates you have more incidents than the limit, ***fetch-incidents*** will get only up to the limit number of incidents.

-* **update_last_run_object()** - Updates the existing last run object.
+- **update_last_run_object()** - Updates the existing last run object.
-The function updates the found ids given from the function `get_found_incident_ids` and updates also the new time and limit given from the function `create_updated_last_run_object` and returns the updated last run object.
+The function updates the found IDs from the **get_found_incident_ids** function and also updates the new time and limit from the  **create_updated_last_run_object** function and returns the updated last run object.

 ###### Helper Methods

-The following helpers are used in the methods above, and should not be used at the integration scope.
+The following helpers are used in the above lookback methods, and should not be used in the integration scope.

-* **get_latest_incident_created_time()** - Given a list of incidents and the created time field, the function will return the latest incident created time.
+- **get_latest_incident_created_time()** - Given a list of incidents and the created time field, this function will return the latest incident created time.

-* **remove_old_incidents_ids()** - Removes old incident IDs from the last run object to avoid overloading.
+- **remove_old_incidents_ids()** - Removes old incident IDs from the last run object to avoid overloading.

-* **get_found_incident_ids()** - Returns a list of the new fetched incident IDs.
-This is for saving it into the last run object and filter duplicates in the next call of fetch-incidents.
+- **get_found_incident_ids()** - Returns a list of the new fetched incident IDs.
+This is saved in the last run object and used to filter duplicates in the next ***fetch-incidents*** call.

-* **create_updated_last_run_object()** - Creates a new last run object with a new time and limit for the next fetch.
+- **create_updated_last_run_object()** - Creates a new last run object with a new time and limit for the next fetch.

-### Example fetch with look back
+### Example Fetch with Lookback
 ```python
 def fetch_incidents(params: dict):